Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems

-To prove the above theorem, we first propose a profile algorithm that given the list of temporal edges of an interval temporal graph $G=(V,E)$ and two distinct vertices $s,t\in V$, computes a minimal representation of the profile function $P_{st}$ from $s$ to $t$.
-The idea of the algorithm is to perform a time scan of temporal edge starts and ends while maintaining connected components for edges present at time $\tau$.
-We also maintain for each connected component $c$ the last departure time $LDT[c]$ allowing to reach it at time $\tau$ from $s$.
+To prove the above theorem, we propose a profile algorithm that, given the list of temporal edges of an interval temporal graph $G=(V,E)$ and two distinct vertices $s,t\in V$, computes a representation of the profile function $P_{st}$ from $s$ to $t$.
+The idea of the algorithm is to perform a time scan of the beginnings and ends of all temporal edges while maintaining connected components for edges present at each time $\tau$ considered.
+We also maintain for each connected component $c$ the last departure time $LDT[c]$ allowing us to reach it at time $\tau$ from $s$.
 In other words, $LDT[c]$ is the maximum time $\lambda$ such that there exists a temporal path from $s$ to any vertex $w$ in the component that starts at time $\lambda$ and arrives no later than time $\tau$.
 Note that this definition does not depend on $w$: such a temporal path to $w$ can be extended to a temporal walk that arrives at any other vertex of the component at time $\tau$ since all edges of the component are present at time $\tau$ and have zero delay.
 (And a temporal path can be extracted from that temporal walk by waiting instead of following any loop.)